 Property Name

 Property Address

 Owner: Date Built:

-Management Company:
+Management Company: Property Manager:

-Inspection Date & Time: Property Manager: Inspector's Name:
+Inspection Date & Time: Inspector's Name:

 Number of Units: f required VI I units:

 COMPLIANCE AUDIT YES NO N/A

-Are procedures that ensure co- effective? impliance with the set aside requirements and rent requirements
+Are procedures that ensure ceffective? compliance with the set aside requirements and rent requirements

-2) Is the property accepting Section on 8 households?
+2) Is the property accepting Sect tion 8 households?

-3) Is the income to rent ratio for Se ection 8 households less than 2.5?
+3) Is the income to rent ratio for Section 8 households less than 2.5?

-4) Are the rent increases smaller to han 5%?
+4) Are the rent increases smaller r than 5%?

-ncy or Occupancy Qualifications exclude language that may appear to
+ancy or Occupancy Qualifications exclude language that may appear to

 be discriminatory?
-6) Does the lease or rental agreen Recertification requirements? nent inform the resident of Very Low Income/Low Income
+6) Does the lease or rental agree Recertification requirements? ement inform the resident of Very Low Income/Low Income

-Is additional monitoring by TSA HC recommended?
+7) Is additional monitoring by TS AHC recommended?

 COMMENTS:

-JOHNIER TO.
+ı

-SET-ASIDES YES NO N/A
+4) Is the support of the support SET-ASIDES YES NO N/A

-Is the property meeting all occu and Asset Oversight and Comp upancy restrictions required by the property's Regulatory Agreement pliance Agreement?
+Is the property meeting all oc and Asset Oversight and Cor ccupancy restrictions required by the property's Regulatory Agreement mpliance Agreement?

-2) If either of the set asides have
+2) If either of the set asides hav re not been met, are any units:

 a) Rented for less than 30 days, not including month-to-month?

-el, dormitory, fraternity house, sorority house, rooming house, , sanitarium, rest home, or trailer court or park?
+otel, dormitory, fraternity house, sorority house, rooming house, al, sanitarium, rest home, or trailer court or park?

-c) Leased to a corporation n, business or university?
+c) Leased to a corporati on, business or university?

-d) Owned by a cooperativ
+tive housing corporation?

-, on a continuous basis to members of the general public?
+al on a continuous basis to members of the general public?

 COMMENTS:

 UNITS WALKED

 Unit # USR Designation Comments

-COMMENTS:
+OMMENTS:

-RESIDENT SERVICES YES NO N/A
+DECOMPANY OF DAYLORG VEO NO 31/4

-r to cater to the resident profile of the property?
+Do the resident services appe RESIDENT SERVICES ar to cater to the resident profile of the property?
+YES NO N/A

-Is the property meeting the Reside and Asset Oversight and Compliance A ent Service requirements as required by the Regulatory Agreement Agreement?
+dent Service requirements as required by the Regulatory Agreement

-3) Is management monitoring the f following:
+Is management monitoring the -

 a) Resident attendance

-b) Frequency of service pro ovided
+b) Frequency of service p provided